toastal/Curried-Functional-Pipelines-and-Ramda-Slides/README.md

 * * *

-I work at Entangled Media in Boulder, CO building a media application with Electron, React, Redux, Babel, & now Ramda
+I work at Entangled Media in Boulder, CO building a media application with Electron, React, Redux, Babel, & now Ramda.

 My degree is in art - so obviously I'm someone you can trust.